Antiferromagnetic Ising model in a triangular vortex lattice of quantum fluids of light: Materials and Methods

-\end{widetext} Note that $I_{a,b}<0$ which means that if the coupling anisotropy $I_b/I_a$ is large then the critical power of the AFM vortex bifurcation reduces.
-This means that by tailoring the pump $P_\mathrm{tot}(\mathbf{r})$ one can adjust $I_{a,b}$ to shift the position of the bifurcation point.
+\end{widetext} Note that $I_{a,b}<0$ which means that if the coupling anisotropy $I_b/I_a$ is large then the critical power of the AFM vortex formation reduces.
+This means that by tailoring the pump $P_\mathrm{tot}(\mathbf{r})$ one can adjust $I_{a,b}$ to shift the position of the transition point.

-We obtain good results shown in Fig.~\ref{flow}\textbf{b} using $I_{a,b}$ as fitting parameters and solving the variational Gross-Pitaevskii equation for a single cell~\eqref{eq.cpm} and two cells~\eqref{2osc} as a function of increasing power.
-Our results are in excellent agreement with 2DGPE simulations previously shown in Fig.~\ref{fig3}\textbf{a}, and thus explain the essential observations of our experiment.
+We obtain good results shown in Fig.~\ref{flow}B using $I_{a,b}$ as fitting parameters and solving the variational Gross-Pitaevskii equation for a single cell~\eqref{eq.cpm} and two cells~\eqref{2osc} as a function of increasing power.
+Our results are in excellent agreement with 2DGPE simulations previously shown in Fig.~\ref{fig4}A, and thus explain the essential observations of our experiment.
 The blue stars indicate the onset of vorticity in the system.
+Going further, we have also extended Eq.~\eqref{2osc} to the case of arbitrarily coupled cells and analyzed the onset of vorticity and the preference towards AFM order when $|I_b|>|I_a|$ in the 3-cell and 22-cell configuration (see Supplementary Note 6).

+\textbf{Acknowledgements}\\ \textbf{Funding}: This work was supported by the Russian Science Foundation (RSF) grant no. 21-72-00088.
+H.S. acknowledges the Icelandic Research Fund (Rannis), grant No. 239552-051.
+C.M. acknowledges support from the Spanish government via grant PID2021-124618NB-C21 by MCIN/AEI/10.13039/501100011033 and ‘ERDF: a way of making Europe’ of the European Union and the Generalitat Valenciana PROMETEO/2021/082.
+Y.V.K. acknowledges funding by the research project FFUU-2024-0003 of the Institute of Spectroscopy of the Russian Academy of Sciences. \\

+\textbf{Author contributions}:\\ S.A. performed experiments, J.D.T. developed the software for the data acquisition, S.A., K.S. and I.G. analyzed the data, C.M., Y.K., H.S. performed simulations, H.S. developed the variational treatment of the Gross-Pitaevskii model and derived vortex thresholds points, P.L. and Y.K. led the project, all authors contributed to discussions and writing of the manuscript. \\